According to a Chinese saying, no visit to Beijing is complete if you miss climbing the Great Wall or dining on Peking Duck.

 Zhouheiya – a model in brand building

 Zhouheiya (Hubei) is another Chinese fast food chain known for their signature spicy duck necks.
-It gained its name from its founder, Zhou Fuyu.
+It gained its name from its founder, self made billionaire Zhou Fuyu.
 Zhouheiya has 400 stores in communities, airports, train stations and other major locations across China.
 An alliance between a food chain famous for duck necks and a robot might not seem like the most likely combination.
 But Zhouheiya made it possible by advertising in the film Transformers 4, benefiting immensely from the cooperation.
 Zhouheiya has ambitious plans to enlarge its production in America and Europe.